awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 You can create step or simple scaling policies that tell the Auto Scaling group what to do when the load on the application changes\.

-**Example: my\-step\-scaleout\-policy**
+**Example: my\-step\-scale\-out\-policy**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-step-scaleout-policy` with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 60%\):
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-step-scale-out-policy`, with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 60 percent\):
-+ Increase the instance count by 10% when the value of the metric is greater than or equal to 70% but less than 80%
++ Increase the instance count by 10 percent when the value of the metric is greater than or equal to 70 percent but less than 80 percent
-+ Increase the instance count by 20% when the value of the metric is greater than or equal to 80% but less than 90%
++ Increase the instance count by 20 percent when the value of the metric is greater than or equal to 80 percent but less than 90 percent
-+ Increase the instance count by 30% when the value of the metric is greater than or equal to 90%
++ Increase the instance count by 30 percent when the value of the metric is greater than or equal to 90 percent

 ```
 aws autoscaling put-scaling-policy \
   --auto-scaling-group-name my-asg  \
-  --policy-name my-step-scaleout-policy \
+  --policy-name my-step-scale-out-policy \
   --policy-type StepScaling \
   --adjustment-type PercentChangeInCapacity \
   --metric-aggregation-type Average \